In today’s world, you don’t need to be a pro to launch your own podcast. It’s easier for anyone to launch a successful podcast than ever before.

 If you’re a hobbyist, you’ll want to find people who are interested in your hobby.
 If you’re a business, your target audience might be your current customers, new customers looking for your products, or other industry experts.

 Once you pinpoint your ideal listeners, you’ll be able to create content that speaks to them.
-You’ll also find it easier to push your show and make the most of your marketing efforts.
+You’ll also find it easier to push your show and make the most of your podcast marketing efforts.

 Do I Need an Audience to Start a Podcast?